GMOD/Apollo/docs/TestScript.md

 13.1.2) Navigate To Annotation Details

 13.1.2.1) After clicking on an annotation, click on the _Details_ tab at the bottom of the _Annotator Panel_ to display metadata for each annotation.
-Then, click on the _Coding_ tab to reveal a list of exons, and click on one of the exons to reveal optiond to modify its boundary using the arrows in the display.
+Then, click on the _Coding_ tab to reveal a list of exons, and click on one of the exons to reveal options to modify its boundary using the arrows in the display.
 Modify a number explicity.
 On _blur_ confirm that a change was made for a legitimate value.

 13.1.2.2) Repeat for a non-coding transcript and pseudogene.